garbled1/dvd_renamer/README.rst

 As usual for any GitHub-based project, raise an `issue`_ if you find any bug or want to suggest an improvement, or open a `discussion`_ if you want to discuss or chat :wink:

+One known issue, is that if you have a file of say length 9:59, and dvdcompare has it listed as (10:00), the tool will not find it, because the fuzzy match just looks for 9:.
+I have no solution for this currently.

 Version